Foxlottery/foxlottery-v1/WHITE_PAPER_EN.md

 ## About Lottery Smart Contracts
-The lottery is conducted using an ERC20 token called CryptoLottery.
+The CryptoLottery, an ERC20 token, is used to play the lottery.

-The smart contract to run the lottery is based on `TimedRandomSendContract`. https://github.com/PeterTakahashi/CryptoLottery/blob/main/contracts/TimedRandomSendContract.sol
+The smart contract for playing the lottery is based on `TimedRandomSendContract`. https://github.com/PeterTakahashi/CryptoLottery/blob/main/contracts/TimedRandomSendContract.sol

 ```js
 name // name of the lottery (e.g., WeeklyLottery)